terpyPy/Tic-Tac-Toe-with-AI/README.md

 can be changed to play cpu vs cpu. both the "bad" and "good" versions of the cpu can be played

 # updated v2
-the two newest commits are a good implementation of the cpu and the game state vs a human player TTT is the game script the other is the eval script for the cpu.
+the two newest commits are a good implementation of the cpu and the game state vs a human player

+TTT is the game script the other is the eval script for the cpu.

+# The CPU's for the game
 Run TTT-GameState.py to play,

 I have 2 different cpu's

 nether can be beaten both are completely different approaches to writing the algorithm which will tie or beat all human players